RaphaelCochez/EmailSystem/target/test-classes/server/data/FileDatabaseTest.md

 ### Assertions

-JUnit's `Assertions` class is used to validate expected behavior:
+JUnit’s `Assertions` API is used to verify behavior:

-- `assertTrue` / `assertFalse` — Verifies boolean conditions.
+- `assertTrue` / `assertFalse` — Check boolean conditions.
-- `assertEquals` — Checks value equality.
+- `assertEquals` — Confirm expected value equality.
-- `assertNotNull` — Ensures a value is not `null`.
+- `assertNotNull` — Ensure a value is not `null`.

 All assertions are imported from: